Te Pūkenga: Leadership resignations

-On 8 July 2022, Chief Executive Stephen Town took "personal leave" for unspecified reasons with Te Pūkenga council member Peter Winder serving as acting chief executive in the interim.
-On 10 July, the Waikato Times reported that a memo by Tertiary Education Commission deputy chief executive Gillian Dudgeon to the Education Minister Hipkins identified several problems facing the national polytechnic provider including a lack of leadership, a deficit of NZ$110 million due to a 12% drop in enrolments compared with 2021 (which exceeded the organisation's budget of NZ$57.5 million), and inaction over improving Te Pūkenga's financial state.
+On 8 July 2022, Chief Executive Stephen Town took "personal leave" for unspecified reasons with Te Pūkenga council member Peter Winder was acting chief executive in the interim.
+On 10 July, the Waikato Times reported that a memo by Tertiary Education Commission deputy chief executive Gillian Dudgeon to the Education Minister Hipkins identified several problems facing the national polytechnic provider including a lack of leadership, a deficit of NZ$110 million due to a 12% drop in enrolments compared with 2021 (which exceeded the organisation's budget of NZ$57.5 million), and inaction over improving NZIST financial state.
 The TEC memo also disclosed that chief executive Town was earning an annual salary over NZ$670,000; which exceeded Prime Minister Jacinda Ardern's annual salary of NZ$471,049.
 In response to media coverage, Hipkins defended the transition progress and attributed the low enrolment figures to record low unemployment and plentiful job opportunities.

 On 27 July, Education Minister Hipkins ruled out calls by former Te Pūkenga senior executive Merran Davis to place a commissioner in charge of the entity at the time.
 However, he stated that he would reconsider appointing a commissioner to head the organisation.

 On 16 August 2022, Town formally resigned his position as CEO of Te Pūkenga.
 His responsibilities and duties were assumed by Acting-CEO Peter Winder.
-In response to Town's resignation, Simmonds suggested that Town had been made a scapegoat by Te Pūkenga's governing board and recommended that the Auditor-General investigate the circumstances behind Town's resignation.
+In response to Town's resignation, Simmonds suggested that Town had been made a scapegoat by NZIST governing board and recommended that the Auditor-General investigate the circumstances behind Town's resignation.

-On 14 September, Te Pūkenga's chief financial officer Matthew Walker resigned.
+On 14 September, NZIST chief financial officer Matthew Walker resigned.
 Walker had assumed the position in July 2022.
 Winder confirmed that an interim financial officer had been appointed in Walker's absence and that the organisation was working on improving its financial situation.
 In response, Simmonds claimed that Walker's resignation reflected systemic problems with an organisation that had trouble managing its finances.
 Simmonds also stated that a future National-led government would disestablish Te Pūkenga and transfer the polytechnics back to their communities.